Skip to main content

 December 29, 202510 min read

 GitHub links break more often than you'd expect.
 Repositories get deleted, files get moved or renamed, and public projects suddenly go private.
-For developers maintaining documentation sites, awesome lists, or resource collections, a single broken GitHub link can frustrate users and damage credibility.
+For developers maintaining documentation sites, awesome lists, or resource collections, a single broken link can frustrate users and damage credibility.
+Without a reliable broken link checker, these dead links can go unnoticed for months.

-DeadLinkRadar provides deep integration with GitHub to automatically monitor your repository and file links.
-Whether you're tracking hundreds of dependencies in an awesome list or ensuring your documentation references stay current, you'll know the moment a link dies.
+DeadLinkRadar provides deep integration with GitHub to automatically check for broken links across your repository and file URLs.
+Whether you're tracking hundreds of dependencies in an awesome list or ensuring your documentation references stay current, our dead link checker notifies you the moment a link returns a 404 error.

 This guide walks you through setting up GitHub link monitoring, understanding status results, and configuring notifications for your development workflow.